sourcefrog/cargo-mutants/README.md

   * It should also probably skip `unsafe` functions, and maybe functions containing `unsafe {}` blocks.

-  * I can't think of a good mutation that returns `&mut`, so functions returning mutable references should be skipped.

   * (There are several others.)